singularityware/singularityware.github.io/pages/docs/user-docs/docs-quick-start-installation.md

 You may select other images that are currently hosted on the main Docker Hub Library.

+{% include asciicast.html source='shell_from_docker.js' title='How to shell into container from Docker' author='davidgodlove@gmail.com'%}

 ## Container Guts
 Where do we keep metadata and things?
 The metadata folder is located within the image under the root directory at `/.singularity.d`